Roadtrip Hobart to Launceston via Freycinet

 St Helens Highlights:

-• Bay of Fires is breath taking and a must-see destination known for its white sand beaches, crystal-clear water, and iconic orange lichen-covered rocks.
+• Bay of Fires is breathtaking and a must-see destination known for its white sand beaches, crystal-clear water, and iconic orange lichen-covered rocks.
 It’s perfect for a swim or a coastal walk.
 Choose a beach, any beach for a dip (Cosy Corner and Binalong Bay are recommended), then laze on the pure white sand.
 Discover the headlands, smothered in orange lichen, bring out the camera ready for ‘can you believe this images’.

 • St Helens Point Conservation Area: Another great spot for a relaxing walk along the beach or around the stunning coastline.